makkus/freckles_website/pages/02.blog/example-static-website/item.md

 We leave the port as 80, the adapter will automatically create a vhost configuration to forward all traffic to the default https port (443).
 The adapter is written in a way that, if it encounters the `lets_encrypt_email` variable with a string other than 'none', it'll use that value as email address and request a https certificate for the domain specified from "Let's encrypt".
 In addition, it'll setup a cron job that makes sure that certificate will be re-newed before it expires.

+That's it for now, folks.
+More to come soon, stay tuned for the same thing again, in 'Wordpress'...